-Concepts and Dialogues across Shifting Spaces in International Business
+Concepts and Dialogues across Shifting Spaces in Intercultural Business

-This volume explores how the promotion, marketing, and branding of culture have led to the development of economic strategies through creative industries and cultural tourism.
+This volume explores how the promotion, marketing, and branding of culture have led to the development of economic strategies through creative industries, cultural tourism, and responsible business practices.
 It considers how culture-based initiatives can be used to boost the creation of business opportunities and enhance added value to the economy.
-The book also contextualizes intercultural western and non-western theories, paradigms, and practices, in order to sustain independent, ecological, and critical methodologies for business.
-By articulating principles, theories, structures, performances, and aesthetics across different cultures and communication channels, the networks of cultural codes and practices emerge and are critically observed, blurring conceptual frontiers and challenging conventional criteria of cultural and business legitimation.
+The book also contextualizes western and non-western theories, paradigms, and practices, in order to sustain independent, ecological, and critical methodologies for intercultural business.
+By articulating principles, theories, structures, performances, and aesthetics across different cultures and communication channels, the networks of cultural codes and practices emerge and are critically observed, blurring conceptual frontiers and challenging conventional criteria of legitimation.

-Clara Sarmento received her PhD in Portuguese Culture from the University of Porto, and holds an aggregation in Cultural Studies.
+Clara Sarmento received her PhD in Portuguese Culture from the University of Porto, and holds an aggregation in Cultural Studies from the University of Aveiro, Portugal.
 She is a Tenured Full Professor at the Polytechnic of Porto, where she is also the founder and Director of the Centre for Intercultural Studies.
 Her research interests include contemporary literature, intercultural business, cultural tourism for sustainable development, street art, and gender studies.

 There are currently no reviews for this title.
 Please do revisit this page again to see if some have been added.